Spanish Response To State Of The Union Calls Trump 'The Greatest Threat'

 According to Rep. Veronica Escobar, the greatest danger facing Americans is not foreign, economic or even climate related.
 It is the president himself and his Republican supporters in Congress.

-"Honestly, the greatest threat to our security is a president and a Republican-controlled Senate that act only in their own interest," Escobar said during the Spanish language response to President Trump's State of the Union address Tuesday night.
-Escobar, a first-term Democrat who represents Texas' 16th Congressional district in El Paso, took the seat vacated by former Rep. Beto O'Rourke in January 2019.
+"Honestly, the greatest threat to our security is a president and a Republican-controlled Senate that act only in their own interest," Escobar said during the Spanish-language response to President Trump's State of the Union address Tuesday night.
+Escobar, a first-term Democrat who represents Texas' 16th Congressional District in El Paso, took the seat vacated by Beto O'Rourke in January 2019.

-Standing in a community health clinic in her hometown of El Paso, Escobar focused her rebuttal particularly on immigration, gun control, and on Americans' ability to access health care, saying Trump and congressional Republicans are "actively fighting to dismantle life-saving benefits."
+Standing in a community health clinic in her hometown of El Paso, Escobar focused her rebuttal particularly on immigration, gun control and Americans' ability to access health care, saying Trump and congressional Republicans are "actively fighting to dismantle lifesaving benefits."

-"Mitch McConnell, the leader of the Senate, is blocking legislation that would better the lives of veterans, women and families, all of us," Escobar said, adding that hundreds of bipartisan proposed legislation are "collecting dust" on McConnell's desk.
+"Mitch McConnell, the leader of the Senate, is blocking legislation that would better the lives of veterans, women and families — all of us," Escobar said, adding that hundreds of bipartisan legislation proposals are "collecting dust" on McConnell's desk.

-Although Escobar specifically invoked the threat of legislation not being passed, she also spoke candidly about Trump's ongoing impeachment trial, saying it was a "tragic moment" and that "no one is above the law."
+Although Escobar specifically invoked the threat of legislation not being passed, she also spoke candidly about Trump's impeachment trial, saying that it was a "tragic moment" and that "no one is above the law."

 "We know that the president violated his oath when he asked for foreign interference, putting the integrity of our elections and our national security at risk and later trying to cover up his wrongdoing," Escobar said.